Aender: 1st return to Tai Po

 In September 2014, Aender returned to Hong Kong Premier League club Tai Po.

 2nd return to Tai Po

 At the start of the 2021–22 season, Aender returned to Tai Po after a stint around Hong Kong.

 Tai Po announced the departure of Aender by mutual termination on 7 December 2022.

 Central & Western

 On 9 December 2022, Central & Western announced the joining of Aender.

+International career

+On 10 May 2019, Aender officially announced that he had received a Hong Kong passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.